In April 2015, Teddy's was sold to the current owners who have begun restoring and redecorating while being careful to honor it's heritage.

 Williamsburg has seen many changes over the last two decades as it has grown into one of the most vibrant and desirable neighborhoods in New York City.
 Teddy's has managed to be at both the center of the history and the changes in Williamsburg and looks forward to adding even more to this special spot’s unique history.

 Teddy's Bar & Grill is the oldest continually-operated bar in all of Brooklyn.
-Located at the historic corner of Berry and North 8th Streets in Williamsburg, there has literally been a bar operating in this space since 1887!
+Located at the corner of Berry and North 8th Streets in Williamsburg, there has been a bar operating in this space since 1887!
 Originally a local family-owned Irish tavern, it later became a Victorian era tasting room for the Peter Doelger Brewery in the early 1910's.